ebeshero/scienceFiction/docs/audioAssign1.md

 ### How to get started:
 * Listen to Orson Welles' radio production for a while to get some clues and ideas for sound effects to try.
-* Select a short passage of Do Androids Dream of Electric Sheep or 2001: A Space Odyssey, perhaps part of a chapter--not too long--but that something tha represents a complete, self-contained event.
+* Select a short passage of *Do Androids Dream of Electric Sheep* or *2001: A Space Odyssey*, perhaps part of a chapter--not too long--but that something tha represents a complete, self-contained event.
 * Work on adapting the descriptive language and dialogue (if any) in the text into something that involves voice cues and sound effects.
 You might start by copying the text into a file and editing it to add and alter material.

 To be successful with this exercise, you **must** do more than simply read the text out loud.
 I will be looking for signs that you have altered it in at least **two or more** of the following ways: